binipringle/contracts/_texts/0-outline.md

 In class, we will discuss the contrast between Formalism and Legal Realism as illustrated by the difference between the RST and the UCC.

-# 4 Revocation of the Offer Prior to Acceptance - Unilateral Contracts, Option Contacts and Firm Offers
+## IIIc Revocation of the Offer Prior to Acceptance - Unilateral Contracts, Option Contacts and Firm Offers

 **Dickinson v.
 Dodds**